VapeJordan/rss/README.md

 rss = rssFromFile(path_to_rss_data)

-Data access is optimized for a given sort order, access to inlines an crosslines is shown:

 inline = rss.line(line_number, sort_order='inline')\
 crossline = rss.line(line_number, sort_order='crossline')

-The result inline, crossline are numpy array, with a regular shape across the survey.
+The resulting inline, crossline are numpy array, with a regular shape across the survey.
 Any dead traces are padded with NaN's.

-You can also map between the x,y coordinates of the survey and the inline/crossline coordinates using the query method: rss.query_by_xy(xy, k=4)
+You can also map between the x,y coordinates of the survey and the inline/crossline coordinates using the query method:

+rss.query_by_xy(xy, k=4)

 Where x/y are eastings and northings.
 The variable "k" returns the k-nearest inline/crossline